adambard/learnxinyminutes-docs/perl6.html.markdown

 named-def(:10def); #=> 10
 named-def(def => 15); #=> 15

+# -- Note: we're going to learn *more* on subs really soon,
+#  but we need to grasp a few more things to understand their real power.
+Ready?

 ### Containers
 # In Perl 6, values are actually stored in "containers".
 # the assignment operator asks the container on the left to store the value on its right